-This area is quite isolated and not many choose to walk around here.
-The bushes and cactus makes it very tough to navigate through this section.
-Not many choose to venture out around here.
+I was hiking in Jhalana forest along with fellow hikers in Jaipur a few days ago.
+This area is isolated and not many choose to hike here.
+The bushes and cactus make it very tough to navigate through this section.
 While traversing through the jungle there was a sudden flutter caused by a peahen taking off from a nearby bush.
 She flew off upon hearing our footsteps.
-We too were startled with peahen taking off suddenly as we couldn’t see her sitting behind the bushes.
-Upon getting closer, we discovered the reason for hiding behind the bush.
+We too were startled with the peahen taking off suddenly.
+Upon getting closer, we discovered the reason for her hiding behind the bush.

 It’s a sheer joy to witness this bird in its natural habitat!

 This post has been created in response to Weekly Photo challenge- Beneath Your Feet